moonnstarr/moonnstarr/README.md

 <b>

 Welcome to my Github profile!
-I'm a self-taught coder with a strong background in finance and data analysis.
+I'm a enthusiastic RPA developer and a Data analyst with a strong background in finance and data analysis.
 My passion lies in the field of data science, and I love exploring the latest tools and techniques for extracting insights from data.

 My experience as a financial and data analyst has equipped me with a keen eye for detail and a deep understanding of statistical analysis.
 As a result, I have a unique perspective on the challenges and opportunities of working with data.